craigdietrich/DIG540/README.md

 programming concepts necessary to customize off-the-shelf database solutions for domain and content appropriateness.

-Some of the text in this syllabus written by the previous instructor, John P. Bell <http://www.johnpbell.com>.
+Some of the text in this syllabus was written by the previous instructor, John P. Bell <http://www.johnpbell.com>.

 **Course Goals**